ryanchien1335/8bit-cpu/README.md

 ## Overview

 This project implements a custom-designed 8-bit CPU built in Logisim, accompanied by a Python-based assembler.
 The CPU is designed as a **multi-cycle, bus-based architecture** that prioritizes simplicity, correctness, and architectural clarity over raw performance.
-Rather than duplicating hardware to increase throughput, the design reuses a small set of functional units across multiple clock cycles, mirroring the structure of early educational and historical CPU designs.
+Rather than duplicating hardware to increase throughput, the design reuses a small set of  units across multiple clock cycles, mimicking the structure of early educational and historical CPU designs.

 The project serves both as a functional processor and as an exploration of core computer architecture concepts, including instruction sequencing, control logic, memory access, condition flags, and program control flow.
 It is intended as a strong foundational project for further experimentation with I/O, microcode, and pipelining.

 ### Current Features
 - 8-bit accumulator-based architecture
-- Shared system data bus
+- Shared data bus
 - Multi-cycle instruction execution
 - Arithmetic and logic operations via a single ALU
 - Conditional and unconditional branching